Bunching and Taxing Multidimensional Skills: Planning Problem

 for the incentive constraint where worker type $p$ does not want to report to be of type $q$.

-A differentiable function $u$ on a convex domain is convex if and only if $u(p) \geq u(q) + \nabla u(q) \cdot (p-q).$ This implies that an incentive compatible indirect utility function is necessarily convex.
-Since the gradient of the indirect utility function is the negative of a worker's production disutility, and production disutility is positive, the indirect utility function decreases in $p$, or $\nabla u(p) = - x(p) \leq 0$.
-The indirect utility function thus increases in the underlying skill $\alpha$.
+A differentiable function $u$ on a convex domain is convex if and only if $u(p) \geq u(q) + \langle p - q, \nabla u(q) \rangle$.
+This implies that an incentive compatible indirect utility function is necessarily convex.
+Since the gradient of the indirect utility function is the negative of a worker's production disutility, and production disutility is positive, the indirect utility function decreases in $p$, or $\nabla u(p) = - x(p) \leq 0$.\footnote{The indirect utility function thus increases in skill $\alpha$.
+In Appendix \ref{a:ic}, we discuss differentiability of the indirect utility function in more detail, and we also establish which incentive compatibility constraints are redundant.}

 \begin{lemma} Any indirect utility function (\ref{e:indirect_utility}) that is incentive compatible is convex and decreasing in worker type $p$. \end{lemma}